nikkeisadev/nikkeisadev/README.md

-# Hi!
-I'm Nikke!
-Welcome to my main page!
-I'm nikke, a software engineer who loves to create projects, and any type of programs.
+Hi!👋 I'm Nikke, a software engineer who develop desktop applications👾, and games in Python, and C#. 👈
-### Socials.
-Discord: nikkeisadev - Reddit: NotNikkeCRD